 This idea of live music to film is something that is becoming increasingly more popular now.
 Theatres around the country and the world are now screening films accompanied by a live orchestra.
 Films from Jaws to Love Actually are being screened on 40ft screens with a full concert orchestra performing in tandem.

-ROSL ARTS are joining in with this phenomenon as part of our 65th anniversary celebrations.
-On Friday 27 October, we will be screening the Chaplin Mutual Comedies alongside live music in the Princess Alexandra Hall, featuring 1995 ROSL Annual Music Competition winner Ashley Wass on piano, alongside internationally renowned violinist Matthew Trusler.
+On 19 November, we will be screening the Chaplin Mutual Comedies alongside live music in the Princess Alexandra Hall, featuring 1995 ROSL Annual Music Competition winner Ashley Wass on piano, alongside internationally renowned violinist Matthew Trusler.

 Tickets for this unique screening are available now and it is an event not to be missed!
+Book here.
 See the video below for an exciting clip of Ashley and Matthew in action.